 - Online Application (online required) with fee of $50; international applicant fee is $90.
-Pratt's 2013 fall and spring applications are now online as of Sunday, September 16, 2012.
+Pratt's fall and spring applications are online.

 - Official transcript from your last high school attended (as long as it includes any prior years at other high schools).
 If it does not, you must submit official transcripts from any schools not included.
 If you took the GED, you must submit official scores.

 - Results of the Scholastic Aptitude Test (SAT 1) or the American College Testing Program (ACT) with writing.
-International applicants see #8 below.
+International applicants see item #7 below.

 - Optional letter of recommendation.
-This is now optional.
+This is no longer required.
 Reference form is downloadable if your reference prefers a form).
-We no longer require a letter of recommendation but will accept one on Slideroom (pratt.slideroom.com) or by mail. .
+You may have your reference submit by mail.